 - Demonstrated financial ability to carry a season or project to completion.

 - Will granting the request tend to encourage and improve the public knowledge and appreciation of serious American contemporary music?

 Please be advised that the panel may consult an applicant’s web site, social media accounts, and other publicly available information as a means to verify information contained within a proposal.

 If your organization does not already have an account on our site:

 You will need to create a new account.
 We will approve new accounts as quickly as possible, but please allow one business day for approval.

 If your organization already has an account on our site:

 Log in here.
 Then click on the Start a New Application button at the top of this page to begin the online application process.
 You may work on your proposal and save it as you go along.
 It is not necessary to complete the application in one session.
 You will need to supply the following information:

 - Contact information

 - A copy of the IRS determination letter confirming tax exempt status under Section 501(c)(3) of the Internal Revenue Code and that the applicant is not a private foundation.
-If the applicant organization is not based in the United States, submit a letter from a lawyer confirming its equivalence to a publicly funded 501(c)(3) organization.
+If the applicant organization is not based in the United States, submit a letter from a lawyer in the home jurisdiction of the applicant confirming its equivalence to a publicly funded 501(c)(3) organization.